 If you think you have H-pylori infection and do worry about the infection, see a doctor!
 Prompt treatment is usually required if the infection causes symptoms.
 These symptoms include:

 - Stomach pain, which is also the most common symptom of stomach ulcer.
 It may last several minutes to a few hours.
 The pain usually gets worse when the stomach is empty, when there is almost no food that buffers your stomach acid.
-It can travel from your abdomen to somewhere else especially such as though to the back, up to the neck, or down to the belly button.
+It can travel from your abdomen to somewhere else especially such as through to the back, up to the neck, or down to the belly button.

 - Other stomach discomforts such as nausea, frequent bloating /burping (especially after eating fatty foods), and fatty food intolerance.